-In a role based security model, a role represents a set of privileges [15].
+In a role based security model, a role represents a set of privileges [14].
 One can view a role as the characterization of a protection domain.
 A user assigned to a role acquires those privileges.
-The use of role based security policies in collaboration and workflow systems has been found to be quite natural as participants perform a set of well-defined tasks pertaining to their expertise and responsibilities in the organization [3].
-However, in traditional RBAC (Role Based Access Control) model [15], all the privileges in a role are assigned statically thus lacking support for dynamic access control policies.
+The use of role based security policies in collaboration and workflow systems has been found to be quite natural as participants perform a set of well-defined tasks pertaining to their expertise and responsibilities in the organization [4].
+However, in traditional RBAC (Role Based Access Control) model [14], all the privileges in a role are assigned statically thus lacking support for dynamic access control policies.
 As roles are globally defined, context based access control is not supported, unless new roles are created based on the context.
 Additionally, the issue of users' assignment to roles is not addressed.

 In an organization, many activities exist and new activities are constantly created.
 Existing roles and new roles participate in these activities.
 A large collaborative environment may sometimes need to be structured hierarchically.
 For example, a system supporting a team based design project running over several weeks or months may need to have several dynamically created synchronous shared 'whiteboard-like" activities of relatively shorter life-spans.

-In workflow systems, such as [1, 10], dynamic task assignments to roles following authorization constraints are addressed.
+In workflow systems, such as [2, 10], dynamic task assignments to roles following authorization constraints are addressed.
 Integration of roles, object types, and time intervals in a task-based active security policy specification is addressed in [10].
 Though these works motivated us, they do not address policy requirements on task creation, meta-policies such as users assignment to roles, and administrative meta-policies such as who can enforce collaboration policies.
 Also, they lack a framework for realizing a system from its specifications.

 In our collaboration model, an activity is an abstraction of a shared task.
 An activity defines how a group of users cooperate towards some common objectives by performing their individual tasks on a set of shared objects.
 It represents a protection domain and a scope for the roles, objects, and privileges in a collaboration.
 In an activity, users are represented by their roles, and roles within an activity are assigned privileges to perform certain tasks.
 We term these role specific tasks as operations.
 An operation can be method invocations on shared objects, synchronization actions, or activity management actions.
-Besides the application-defined roles in an activity, there are several administrative roles or meta-roles, such as Creator and Owner of an activity.
+A role operation can also result in a sequence of interactions between the user and a set of shared objects, representing a session in the context of that role operation.
+Besides the applicationdefined roles in an activity, there are several administrative roles or meta-roles, such as Creator and Owner of an activity.
 An activity can be structured hierarchically, consisting of multiple nested concurrent activities.

 An activity template specifies a generic collaboration pattern among a set of roles using some shared objects.
-To support hierarchical structuring of a large collaboration system into smaller activities, an activity template specification can define nested activity templates.
+To support hierarchical structuring of a large collaboration system into smaller activities, an activity template can define nested activity templates.
 Activities are instantiated from templates.
 Any number of instances of a template can be dynamically and concurrently created.